Kaavalan-Limited/docs/README.md

 	- Bulk IP Lookup
 	- URL Lookup with Screenshot and Lot more
 	- Domain Lookup
+ 	- SMS Validation
 2. **IOCs List**
-	- Private (*A List that contains indicators that are private only to you and can be shared to other cybercehck360 users*)
+	- Private List(*A List that contains indicators that are private only to you and can be shared to other cybercehck360 users*)
-	- Public (*A List that is accessible to anyone who uses Cybercheck360.com, this is athe best way to share to community and showcase your best efforts of your Threat Hunting and Users can Subscribe to Make better use of it*)
+	- Public List(*A List that is accessible to anyone who uses Cybercheck360.com, this is athe best way to share to community and showcase your best efforts of your Threat Hunting and Users can Subscribe to Make better use of it*)
 3. **Integartions**
 	- [AbuseIPDB](#abuseipdb-integration)
 	- [VirusTotal](#virustotal-integration)